rizbicki/website/content/publication/2023_aoas_TC.md

 publication_types : ["2"]

 # Publication name and optional abbreviated version.
-publication : "Annals of Applied Statistics"
+publication : "Annals of Applied Statistics (Selected for The Best of AOAS invited paper session at JSM 2023)"
 #publication_short : "In *ICMEW*"

 # Abstract and optional shortened version.